Capsicum benefits are many, owing primarily to their legendary heat properties, but also high nutrient content.

 Most importantly, learn to enjoy the adventure and endorphins that hot peppers may bring to you on your plate.

 You may not want to go back to bland foods ever again.

 Check with your healthcare provider before taking large amounts, but capsaicin has Generally Regarded As Safe status by the FDA.
 Avoid contact with capsaicin in the eyes.

 A small percentage of people have reactions to nightshade plants.
-If you notice that eating foods like peppers, tomatoes, eggplant, or potatoes aggravate pain for you, try eliminating them to see if your symptoms improve.
+If you notice that eating foods like peppers, tomatoes, eggplant, or potatoes aggravates pain for you, try eliminating them to see if your symptoms improve.

 Although rare, allergy or sensitivity to peppers can cause serious reactions.
-Call your doctor right away if you have blistering or swelling or unusual pain.
+Call your doctor right away if you have blistering swelling or unusual pain.